Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/ComputeOptimization.md

 This approach offloads pointer manipulation to direct memory access (DMA) programming, freeing some scalar processor cycles.

 The next two animated GIFs show how the **A** matrix is read from the memory tile and how **C** matrix is written to it.
-You can see that you use **super tiles** cconsisting of two sub-matrices stacked vertically:
+You can see that you use **super tiles** consisting of two sub-matrices stacked vertically:

 ![Matrix A read order](images/OptA_Order.gif)